dyne/W3C-DID/docs/did_security.md

 ```
 ### Mldsa44VerificationKey

-ML-DSA-44 is an update of the Dilithium algorithm suggested by NIST.
+ML-DSA-44 is an update of the Dilithium algorithm implemented by NIST, see the specification in [FIPS 204](https://csrc.nist.gov/pubs/fips/204/ipd) for more details.
 This class represents a linked data signature verification key.
-See the specification in [FIPS 204](https://csrc.nist.gov/pubs/fips/204/ipd) for more details.

 **Status**: